 Duration: 2.5 hours

 Departing from Halifax, explore the South Shore, filled with the history of fishing, boat building, the pirates of Oak Island and the rum running along this craggy coastline.
 Lunenburg is home to Nova Scotia’s largest fishing fleet, the Lunenburg Academy, extraordinary architecture, supreme shops and more.
-Also enjoy a guided walking tour of Lunenburg or entrance to the Fisheries Museum of the Atlantic.
+Enjoy a guided walking tour of Lunenburg or entrance to the Fisheries Museum of the Atlantic.
 Continue to Mahone Bay, famous for its churches along the coastline and picturesque beauty.
-Returning to Halifax.

 Duration: 6 hours